NitinGurawaliya/dineinn-tier3/README.md

 #tasks to do
-gallery image integration in frontend let restaurnat users upload res images post announcemnt cruds api and frontend responsive dashboard edit menu show proper analytics on analytics section and home section with qr scans analytics overview
+post announcemnt cruds api and frontend show proper analytics on analytics section and